remyben-creator/Marketplace-Application/Phase1/nonfunction-spec.md

 ## Performance
 - Instant boot up time
 - Ability to seamlessly scroll and search for items
-- Instant listing and unlisting of items
+- Instant listing and un-listing of items

 ## Supportability
 - System validates item by checking if it is appropriate